hsfl/cosmos-docs/pages/2-getting_started/development-environment.md

 You will now be within the `~/cosmos/` directory.

+{% include note.html content="If, after connecting to the container, you find that the plugins you installed are not functioning, open the Extensions tab on the left navigation menu.
+You will see that there are multiple dropdown menus.
+On the top "LOCAL - INSTALLED" menu, you might find that some extensions are greyed out, with a blue button saying "Install in Container".
+Press this button to install a copy of this extension in the container, which will enable its features." %}

 ## Manual Installation
 It is also possible to manually install and work with COSMOS on your computer.